 Keyboards or mouse are immersed into cleaning agents.
 Depending to the exposure time the remaining residues are washed down afterwards.
 Compared with the normal surface disinfection, this method is much more effective but also more time-consuming and expensive.

 There are several ways to sterilize the keyboard but basically it effects by using hot steam with up to 125°C. Depending on the method the steam flows around the keyboard with over or negative pressure or as a steam-air mixture.
 Most germs can be eradicated with this method.

-While autoclaved the keyboards are disinfected under overpressure in a gas tight container.
-This process removes deep-rooted dirt compared with a normal disinfection but is more time-consuming.
+With overpressure in a gas tight container, the autoclaving process removes deep rooted dirt compared with a normal standard disinfection, but is more time consuming.